Rasalp1/canvas-lm/README.md

 - Upgrade anytime from Settings

 **Lecture Context Detection:**
-When viewing a Canvas lecture or module, Canvas LM automatically:
+When viewing a Canvas lecture or module, Canvs LM automatically:
 - Detects the current lecture name, module, and week
 - Provides this context to the AI for more relevant answers
 - Shows the detected context in the chat interface